TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

 You will re-run that command multiple times, in each of the DCs that are part of the Manta region, and follow its instructions.

+The following instructions attempt to use **bold** to mark the explicit steps that must be run.

 ### Step 2.1: Update webapis to V2